Jonny Maddison: Yeovil Town

 On 14 July 2016, Maddison signed for League Two side Yeovil Town on a one-year contract.
 He made his Yeovil debut on 30 August, in a 4–3 victory over Portsmouth in an EFL Trophy fixture at Huish Park.
 On 14 April 2017, following an injury to first-choice keeper Artur Krysiak, Maddison made his English Football League debut for Yeovil at Newport County.
 In June 2017, after making 11 appearances in his first season with the "Glovers", Maddison signed a new two-year contract with the club.

-He had to wait until another injury to Krysiak in February of the 2017–18 season before playing a first-team game, though won praise off manager Darren Way for his performance in a 2–0 home win over Barnet on 13 February; Way stated that "he wanted to move in the window but this is his opportunity; you're judged on your reputation and his reputation with the supporters singing his name is very high".
+He had to wait until another injury to Krysiak in February of the 2017–18 season before playing a first-team game, though he won praise from manager Darren Way for his performance in a 2–0 home win over Barnet on 13 February; Way stated that "he wanted to move in the window but this is his opportunity; you're judged on your reputation and his reputation with the supporters singing his name is very high".
 He made a total of ten league appearances during the campaign before leaving Yeovil by mutual consent on 26 June 2018.